Alford plea: Commentary

 Stephanos Bibas writes in a 2003 analysis for Cornell Law Review that Judge Frank H. Easterbrook and a majority of scholars "praise these pleas as efficient, constitutional means of resolving cases".
-Bibas notes that prominent plea bargain critic Albert Alschuler supports the use of this form of plea, writing, "He views them as a lesser evil, a way to empower defendants within a flawed system.
+Bibas notes that prominent plea bargain critic Albert Alschuler supports the use of this form of plea: "He views them as a lesser evil, a way to empower defendants within a flawed system.
 As long as we have plea bargaining, he maintains, innocent defendants should be free to use these pleas to enter advantageous plea bargains without lying.
 And guilty defendants who are in denial should be empowered to use these pleas instead of being forced to stand trial."
-Bibas instead asserts that this form of plea is "unwise and should be abolished".
-Bibas argues, "These procedures may be constitutional and efficient, but they undermine key values served by admissions of guilt in open court.
+Bibas instead asserts that this form of plea is "unwise and should be abolished": "These procedures may be constitutional and efficient, but they undermine key values served by admissions of guilt in open court.
 They undermine the procedural values of accuracy and public confidence in accuracy and fairness, by convicting innocent defendants and creating the perception that innocent defendants are being pressured into pleading guilty.
 More basically, they allow guilty defendants to avoid accepting responsibility for their wrongs."

-Legal scholar Jim Drennan, an expert on the court system at the Institute of Government at the University of North Carolina at Chapel Hill, told the Winston-Salem Journal in a 2007 interview that the ability to use this form of guilty plea as an option in courts had a far-reaching effect throughout the United States.
-Drennan commented, "We have lots of laws, but human interaction creates unique circumstances and the law has to adapt."
-He said of the Supreme Court case, "They had to make a decision about what to do.
+Legal scholar Jim Drennan, an expert on the court system at the Institute of Government at the University of North Carolina at Chapel Hill, told the Winston-Salem Journal in a 2007 interview that the ability to use this form of guilty plea as an option in courts had a far-reaching effect throughout the United States: "We have lots of laws, but human interaction creates unique circumstances and the law has to adapt."
+He added that the Supreme Court "had to make a decision about what to do.
 One of the things the court has to do is figure out how to answer new questions, and that is what happened in this case."